-The eighth in a continuing series of Student Curatorial Projects features nineteenth-century French and American paintings and prints from the University of Denver Art Collections, supplemented by loans from private collections.
+The eighth in a continuing series of Student Curatorial Projects features 19th-century French and American paintings and prints from the University of Denver Art Collections, supplemented by loans from private collections.
 A coordinated display of several related paintings and drawings takes place at the Denver Art Museum.
-Changing Landscapes features a little-known work by Camille Corot, a late Albert Bierstadt landscape donated in 1890 by the artist, and a George Inness canvas from a private collection.
-The rising regard for landscape painting in the late 19th century was associated with a deep curiosity for simple country living, seen as an escape from urban life by the artists.
-The newly popular landscape genre promoted new ideas and visions, as observed directly in the open air.
-Many artists also looked to landscape as an expression of national or regional identities.
-Student Curatorial Projects receive generous support from the JFM Foundation.
-With catalog and a symposium featuring leading experts in the field [date TBA].
+Changing Landscapes features a little-known work by Jean-Baptiste-Camille Corot and a late Albert Bierstadt landscape donated in 1890 to the University.
+Works by Corot, Bierstadt, Jean-Francois Millet, Jules Adolph Breton, George Innes, and others from the DAM and DU art collections, as well as from several private collections, are featured in the exhibition and catalog.